rails/rails/guides/source/association_basics.md

 end
 ```

-NOTE: Since polymorphic associations rely on storing class names in the
+Since polymorphic associations rely on storing class names in the
 database, that data must remain synchronized with the class name used by the
 Ruby code.
 When renaming a class, make sure to update the data in the
 polymorphic type column.

+For example, if you change the class name from `Product` to `Item` then you'd need to run a migration script to update the `imageable_type` column in the `pictures` table (or whichever table is affected) with the new class name.
+Additionally, you'll need to update any other references to the class name throughout your application code to reflect the change.

 ![Polymorphic Association Diagram](images/association_basics/polymorphic.png)